SeaStar Medical (ICU): Customer Relationships and Commercial Trajectory

 Stanford Medical Center

-UCSF Benioff Children’s Hospitals are cited by SeaStar as an adopter and reporter of clinical outcomes for SCD therapy during the company’s first full commercial year (FY2026).
-(GlobeNewswire / The Manila Times, Jan 2026.)
+UCSF Benioff Children’s Hospitals are identified by SeaStar as adopters and reporters of clinical experience with the SCD during the company’s initial commercial period.
+Source: GlobeNewswire via The Manila Times (Jan 2026).

 University of Michigan